Chapter 4. Opening Files

 • You are my kind of weird and don’t want to use Neo-tree at all, preferring only mini.files.
 Disabling plugins is discussed in the next chapter.

-In this chapter, we learned not one, but four different ways to open files and interact with the filesystem in LazyVim: Telescope, Fzf.lua, Neo-tree, and mini.files.
+In this chapter, we learned not one, but three different ways to open files and interact with the filesystem in LazyVim: Fzf.lua, Neo-tree, and mini.files.
 Each provides a different mechanism for opening and managing files, and you will find some of them more comfortable than others.

 As a side-effect of studying these filesystem tools, we got a tiny preview of configuring plugins and installing LazyVim extras.
 We will go into more detail on this in the next chapter.